 In the hours that followed, I googled, researched, and absorbed all that I could about the life of this tiny little person who loved to give, share, and help unselfishly.
 I learned about her contagious smile…her sympathetic nature towards the needy and downtrodden….her pure spirit that seemed to overflow with everything that is good in this world.
 At only 11 years of age, God took her home, leaving those that knew her–forever missing the light that she emanated.
 A light that will never be really extinguished… because a person like Avonlea changes the world and everyone in it.

 We want to help Avonlea’s light keep on shining.
 After speaking with her family, it is my absolute pleasure to announce that our special needs fund will be named in her honor.
 That “Avonlea’s Angels” will go on for years and years to save the lives of countless animals.
 As funds allow, Central Virginia Regional Rescue will take in dogs and cats that are sick or wounded, and donations given for those special needs cases will give be their second chance at life and love.
 Their stories will be posted here.

 If you wish to donate for Avonlea’s Angels, checks can be mailed to PO box 2172, Forest VA, 24551.
-Our PayPal is unfortunately not up just yet but should be shortly.
+You can also donate to us through paypal.
 Be sure to include on the check that the donation is for this special fund.
 The donations will earmarked ONLY for Avonlea’s Angels.
 We welcome any messages you would like to share and will post them here as well as forward to the family.